 Did you know you can gain weight by eating healthy foods?

-Again, if you take in more calories then what you burn you will gain weight regardless if you are eating chicken and salads all day.
+Again, if you take in more calories than what you burn you will gain weight regardless if you are eating chicken and salads all day.

-On the hand you could lose weight by eating unhealthy food, as long as you were taking in less calories than what you burn.
+On the hand, you could lose weight by eating unhealthy food.
+As long as you were taking in fewer calories than what you burn.

 As an example, if you just ate a couple of slices of pizza and some ice cream and it only amounted to 1,200 calories for the day, and you burn 1,800 calories per day you would drop weight.